 - For cookie-based data onboarding: MediaMath and the data provider must sync identifiers to allow for use of user data keyed to the consumer’s identity.
 This is an asynchronous process set up by MediaMath support so that the data provider can refer to a user by their MediaMath Unique User ID (MM UUID).
 NOTE: For mobile advertising IDs (MAIDs), there is no syncing process required and the MAIDs can be provided directly to MediaMath, provided the correct declaration within the file header.

 - Reach out to email@example.com to gain API access for your company.

 - Using the provided account credentials & API key, begin your development and testing.
 For some accounts, this may include a whitelisting process that can take 2-5 business days.

-- Upon successful file delivery and API requests, confirmed by MediaMath support &/or our Partnerships team, access to MediaMath customer accounts is finalized.
+- Upon successful file delivery and API requests, confirmed by the partnerships team, access to MediaMath customer accounts is finalized.

 - Contact the MediaMath partnerships team

 - Review the MediaMath Audience Data Policy and server-to-server data delivery requirements